Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 • personal_website: patrickcollison.com

-• work_experience: Stripe + prior role
+• work_experience: Stripe and prior roles

 • education: MIT